AntonOnyshch/betest/README.md

 );
 ```

-**You can run all tests in all groups, either one group or only one test in group:**
+**You can run all tests in all groups, either one group or only one test in the group:**
 1. Run all tests in all groups
 ```
 betest.runAll();